Gina Raimondo: Statewide computer system rollout controversy

-In March 2017, Rhode Island Monthly reported that the U.S. Department of Justice opened an investigation into UHIP, specifically false claims and statements made about the Health and Human Services computer network rollout.
+In March 2017, Rhode Island Monthly reported that the U.S. Department of Justice had opened an investigation into UHIP, specifically false claims and statements made about the Health and Human Services computer network rollout.
 The investigation was still underway as of summer 2017.
-In an interview, House Oversight Chair Patricia Serpa (D-West Warwick) said, "There's plenty of blame to go around.
+In an interview, House Oversight Chair Patricia Serpa said: "There's plenty of blame to go around.
 The auditor's report found that [the contract with Deloitte] was poorly written, poorly overseen and poorly executed.
 They were warned against the implementation because the system was not ready.
 Not only did they implement it, they displaced all of the most senior workers with the wealth of experience.
 We pulled all the plugs to make sure this was a failure."

-According to documents submitted to the federal government, the cost estimate for UHIP through 2021 is $656 million.
-State taxpayers will pay $154 million of this amount while the federal government will pay the remainder.
+According to documents submitted to the federal government, the cost estimate for UHIP through 2021 was $656 million.
+State taxpayers would pay $154 million of this and the federal government the remainder.
 In January 2020, State Senator Sam Bell said a Rhode Island Senate Fiscal Report on Raimondo's budget proved that "a single UHIP update kicked 5,500 Rhode Islanders off their Medicaid" in November 2019 without due process and the decisions were based on a computer update.
-Bell went on: "Medicaid terminations need to be done with some due process.
+Bell added: "Medicaid terminations need to be done with some due process.
 They should not come from a notoriously glitchy computer system.
 You should have a chance to fight the decision to rip away your health insurance.
 When you lose your Medicaid with no warning and no effort to transition you onto the exchange, the consequences can be deadly."